Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Results

-Second, we would like to remind here that when we calculate the eigenvectors of the Dirac operator in presence of a noisy gauge background, we are solving for relativistic single particle states.
-This is different from a conventional Anderson model which discusses non-relativistic free electrons in presence of a quenched random potential.
-Anderson transition has been studied in three-dimensional non-interacting Dirac semimetals in presence of quenched disorder~\cite{SDasSharma3DAL2015}.
-It was reported that such systems have three distinct ground states, i.e. an incompressible semimetal, a compressible diffusive metal, and an insulator, which is in contrast to a conventional Anderson model that describes a transition between only the latter two phases.
-In presence of a small amount of disorder, there is a quantum phase transition from a semimetal to a dirty metal phase which, on increasing disorder strength, goes over to an insulating phase through the conventional Anderson transition.
-At very strong disorder one would thus be just probing the semimetal-insulator transition.
-Hence it is also imperative that we have a quantitative estimate of the amount of disorder inherent in the gauge fields in the context of QCD.
+Secondly, we would like to remind here that when we calculate eigenvectors of the Dirac operator in the presence of a noisy gauge background, we are solving for relativistic single-particle states.
+This is different from a conventional Anderson model, which discusses non-relativistic electrons in the presence of a quenched random disorder.
+Anderson transition has been studied in three-dimensional non-interacting Dirac semimetals in the presence of quenched disorder~\cite{SDasSharma3DAL2015}.
+It was reported that such systems have three distinct ground states, i.e., an incompressible semimetal, a compressible diffusive metal, and an insulator, which is in contrast to a conventional Anderson model that describes a transition between only the latter two phases.
+In presence of a small amount of disorder, there is a quantum phase transition from a semimetal to a dirty metal phase, which, on increasing the disorder strength by about six times, goes over to an insulating phase through the conventional Anderson semimetal-insulator transition.
+In our earlier study in quenched SU(3) gauge theory at $T\sim 600$ MeV, we did not observe any localized Dirac eigenstate in the deep infrared part of the spectrum~\cite{Pandey:2024goi}, which characterizes an insulating phase.
+This absence of localized eigenmodes may be attributed to the weakening of the disorder in the gauge fields.
+Hence, it is imperative that we make a more quantitative estimate of the amount of disorder inherent in the gauge fields in QCD, as a function of temperature.

-We will now discuss here if the presence of \emph{intermediate} eigenvalues in the temperature regime $T> T_{U(1)}$ is intimately correlated with the disorder inherent in the gauge fields, which is typically understood in terms of the fluctuations around the average renormalized Polyakov loop values~\cite{Bruckmann:2011cc} at each spatial position.
-We also study how the typical magnitude of these fluctuations varies as a function of temperature and whether these can be still modeled as random uncorrelated sources of localizing potential as required within the Anderson model in the temperature regime $T_{pc} < T < T_{U(1)}$.